janayee-c/janayee-c/README.md

 ### hello hello ! 🎐

-I'm Janaye -- a 4th year BSc.
-Cognitive Systems student at UBC who is eager to find nuanced solutions to complex problems.
-I'm currently exploring how we can learn from the latest advancements in human perceptual systems to design and implement intuitive, adaptable and efficient technical solutions that promote diversity, accessibility, and inclusivity.

-Some projects that I'm working on include:
-- 🔬 An NLP pipeline using BERT-based Transformers and a multi-scale GAT for time-series forecasting
-- 📘 Models of psychology research such as the moral trolley problem, human conformity and the OCEAN Personality Traits using Bayesian Statistics and Monte Carlo Markov Chains
-- 🏥 A DBMS to automate scheduling and volunteer allocation for the UBC Blood for Life association (affiliatd with the Canadian Blood Services)
-- 🐡 Two websites for the Vision and Cognition Lab at UBC
-- 🫧 A Java Prescription app that tracks and schedules dosages for patients
+I'm Janaye, a 4th-year Cognitive Systems student at UBC working at the intersection of machine learning, cognitive science, and human-centered systems design.
+I’m passionate about building intuitive, scalable tools that bridge domains—from market insights to healthcare to emerging technologies—to help people make clearer, more informed decisions.

+🌟 What I’m working on:

+🫁 MIMIC-CXR Multimodal Pipeline — radiomics, BERT embeddings, RadGraph-XL & image features for ICU pneumonia severity prediction

+🧬 Clinical ML at SGH — survival prediction for head & neck cancers using Cox/KM modeling and multimodal single-cell pipelines

+🔬 Tech-Convergence Model — NLP + BERTopic + XGBoost + multi-scale GAT to forecast emerging technology trends

+🖥️ UBCMA Membership Portal — a full-stack platform (Next.js, Express, Stripe, PostgreSQL) powering onboarding, payments & QR-ticketing for 200+ members

+🧠 Bayesian Models of Cognition — exploring moral reasoning, conformity, and personality dynamics using MCMC & hierarchical priors

+📮 Reach me at: janaye.c13@gmail.com

-You can reach me at janaye.c13@gmail.com.
-I look forward to meeting you ! 💌
+Nice to meet you! 💌I look forward to meeting you ! 💌